 When a plant overheats, it begins to transpire by taking water up from the roots into the leaves and expires from the underside of the leaf.
 It’s a natural process, but it can also inhibit the plant’s growth.
 Hot leaf surface and soil temperatures add to this cycle.
 Another contributing factor to heat is the colors in a greenhouse.
 Black ground cover and black shade cloths tend to encourage way more heat than what a plant or soil can handle for effective growth.

 Circulation fans are the key to helping provide fresh air with less dead zones.
 Circulation fans are best at moving air in a direction rather than scattering the air.
-When the air moves in a direction, we can see a dying affect in more humid zones and also a cooling affect for the plants.
-When air passes the underside of a leaf, it has a cooling affect much like a radiator in a car.
+When the air moves in a direction, we can see a dying effect in more humid zones and also a cooling effect for the plants.
+When air passes the underside of a leaf, it has a cooling effect much like a radiator in a car.

 Plants and people are similar in the sense that blood runs through our veins as water runs through the plant’s system.
 That moisture may not be visible, but it’s there, and as air blows across it, the cooling process is achieved.
 Plants are easier to cool than the air in most cases.

 Indoor growers typically pay close attention to the reflector.
 The reflector or hood is what spreads the light.
 Some are more uniform than others and can have trouble spreading light, thereby creating hot spots that increase leaf surface temperatures and encourage higher transpiration rates.
 The result is typically yellowing leaves that start to appear.
 Stress begins to set in and bugs and pathogens easily take over.
 This happens because of inconsistent leaf surface temperatures.